xythian/ipv6poetry/README.md

 Convert IPv6 addresses to memorable poetic phrases and back, using a unified wordlist and checksum mechanism.

+> 🤖 **Development Note**: This project was developed with assistance from [Claude Code](https://claude.ai/code), Anthropic's AI coding assistant.
+It serves both as a useful tool and as an exploration of AI collaboration in software development.

 ## Overview

 IPv6 addresses are difficult to communicate verbally and remember due to their length and complexity.
 IPv6 Poetry provides a solution by mapping IPv6 addresses to sequences of common words that are easier to remember, pronounce, and transcribe.